Image

 4. Financial strategy, tools and policies

-5. Nonprofit technology and resources
+5. Nonprofit technology, AI and tech resources

 6. Marketing, PR and community relations

-7. Fundraising
+7. Fundraising strategy

 FellowshipLeaders